 On November 20, 2020, we entered into the November 2020 Equity Distribution Agreement, with Piper, Oppenheimer & Co.
 Inc., and BTIG LLC, as sales agents, pursuant to which we may offer and sell, from time to time through Piper, shares of our common stock having an aggregate offering price of up to \$175.0 million.
 Piper may receive a commission of up to 3% of the gross proceeds received by the Company for sales pursuant to the November 2020 Equity Distribution Agreement.
 During the year ended December 31, 2020, we sold an aggregate of 2.0 million shares of our common stock pursuant to the November 2020 Equity Distribution Agreement at a weighted-average net selling price of \$48.70 per share, which resulted in \$99.1 million of net proceeds to the Company.
-During the first quarter of 2021, we sold approximately 583,000 shares of our common stock pursuant to the November 2020 Equity Distribution Agreement at a weighted-average net selling price of \$52.00 per share, which resulted in \$30.3 million of net proceeds to the Company.
+During the three months ended June 30, 2021, the Company sold approximately 378,000 shares of its common stock pursuant to the November 2020 Equity Distribution Agreement at a weighted-average net selling price of \$73.75, which resulted in \$27.9 million of net proceeds to the Company.
+During the six months ended June 30, 2021, the Company sold approximately 961,000 shares of its common stock pursuant to the November 2020 Equity Distribution Agreement at a weighted-average net selling price of \$60.56, which resulted in \$58.2 million of net proceeds to the Company.
 Shares sold under the November 2020 Equity Distribution Agreement were offered and sold pursuant to the Company's registration statement on Form S-3 (File No. 333-239964) filed with the SEC on July 21, 2020, as amended on August 5, 2020, and declared effective on August 12, 2020, and a prospectus supplement and accompanying base prospectus filed with the SEC on November 20, 2020.